Documentation Index

-We covered how to set your own Environment Variables in the manifest but likely you’ll need to be working with smart contracts locally and on testnets.
-Additionally you’ll likely need to interact with APIs, both your own and third party ones, with different credentials and different URLs throughout the development lifecycle.
+contracts locally and on testnets.
+Additionally you’ll likely need to interact with APIs, both your own and third party ones, with different credentials

 Chains and RPCs

-Local Chains (Foundry, Truffle, Hardhat)
+Local chains (Foundry, Truffle, Hardhat)

-If you’re developing your compose app locally alongside a smart contract running on a local chain, you can customize the RPC endpoints that Compose uses read from and write to your contract.
-You can use hard coded values right in the code, or env variables configured in your Manifest.
+If you’re developing your compose app locally alongside a smart contract running on a local chain, you can customize the RPC endpoints that Compose uses to read from

-Use a local RCP node in code:
+Use a local RPC node in code

 If you’re just starting out your contract with local development, and building your Compose app at the same time, you can use a Custom chain object right in code.
-For full reference in custom chain configuration, go here.
-For full reference on interacting with contracts, go here.

-export async function main(
+export async function main({ evm }: TaskContext) {

 // This is a local-only private key I've funded on my test chain (thus safe to hard code)